gokselkoksal/RedCarpet/README.md

 # Red Carpet

-This project demonstrates Original MVC, Apple MVC, MVVM, VIPER and Redux architectures all in a simple movie list app.
+This project demonstrates Original MVC, Apple MVC, MVVM, VIPER and Redux architectures all in a simple movie app.
 Upon launch, you will see top 25 movies from iTunes listed in a table view.
 You can also tap on a movie to show details.

 * **Original MVC**: Demostrated in `RedCarpetMVC` target.
 * **Apple's MVC**: Demostrated in `RedCarpetAppleMVC` target.